Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

-Muscle mass percentage is also known as lean body mass.
+- Muscle Mass: Also known as lean body mass.
 This figure includes everything except for the fat beneath the surface of your skin.

-The amount of bone tissue in your skeleton will continue to grow until you reach your late twenties.
-On average, bone mass is seven percent of your total weight.
+- Bone Mass: Amount of bone tissue in your skeleton will continue to grow until you reach your late twenties.
+On average, bone mass is 7% of your total weight.

-Metabolic age is a comparison between an individual's basal metabolic rate against the average BMR for a particular age.
+- Metabolic Age: Comparison between an individual's basal metabolic rate against the average BMR for a particular age.

-The three main body types are Ectomorph (long and lean), Endomorph (big with high body fat), and Mesomorph (muscular and well-built).
+- Body Type: The three main body types are ectomorph (long and lean), endomorph (big with high body fat), and mesomorph (muscular and well built).

 The scale calculated my weight accurately, and the results were consistent when I repeated the test.